erogluegemen/LinearProgramming-Optimization/README.md

-## 📣📣 EVERY SOURCE ABOUT LINEAR PROGRAMMING,OPTIMIZATION AND OPERATIONAL RESEARCH WILL BE APPRECIATED!!🥳

 ### Optimization
 - Example 1: linear programming example with docplex &amp; cplex in Python.
 - Example 2: minimize objective function with SciPy.